p-j/worker-eapi-template/README.md

 ## 🤢 Issues

-If you run into issues with this specific project, please feel free to file an issue [here](https://github.com/cloudflare/workers-typescript-template/issues).
+If you run into issues with this specific project, please feel free to file an issue [here](https://github.com/p-j/worker-eapi-template/issues).
 If the problem is with Wrangler, please file an issue [here](https://github.com/cloudflare/wrangler/issues).

 ## ⚠️ Caveats

 The `service-worker-mock` used by the tests is not a perfect representation of the Cloudflare Workers runtime.
 It is a general approximation.
 We recommend that you test end to end with `wrangler dev` in addition to a [staging environment](https://developers.cloudflare.com/workers/tooling/wrangler/configuration/environments/) to test things before deploying.

+Also, the [`KV_MOCK`](https://github.com/p-j/worker-eapi-template/blob/main/jest.setup.ts#L6-L72) is currently fairly naive and could use a more thorough implementation.